realtimschmidt/whoisthis/README.md

-# whoisthis
-Flash cards to remember people
+## Who Is This: a Flash Card app to remember specific people.